 Up to 50,000 people per year use RTA's Rack-N-Roll program.
 Here are some guidelines.

 100 percent of RTA buses have racks that hold either 2 or 3 bikes.
 Signal the bus driver before boarding, and load your bike on the exterior racks.
 If the exterior rack is full, wait for the next bus.
+On Feb.
+18, 2014, the RTA Board approved spending $250,000 to purchase 430 three-position bike racks.

 Bring your bike on board.
 There is a designated bike area behind the articulated portion of the vehicle.